h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Can you explain the difference between px, em and rem as they relate to font sizing?
 * Can you give an example of a pseudo class?
 Can you provide an example use case for a pseudo class?
 * What is the difference between a block level element and an inline element.
 Can you provide examples of each type of element?
+* What is the difference between CSS Grid and Flexbox?
+When would you use one over the other?